IceMoonMagic/Satisfactory-Splitter-Calculator/README.md

 - 12
 ```

+Can also be a JSON if it follows the sections being elements in a list, and it's filename ends with `.json`

 ## Output
 Output is done with a Graphviz Digraph.
 From each node, there is an arrow pointing to where it goes.
 The arrow should be labeled, but it may be hard on some outputs to associate a number with a node.
 When graphing, nodes are displayed in a few different ways depending on what it represents.